 Stray Dog (1949) was the ninth film made by Japanese director Akira Kurosawa and I think it’s one of his very best.
 Like many of my favorite Kurosawa films, Stray Dog features no rogue samurai or mad emperors and it’s set in modern Japan instead of feudal Japan, but it does contain many of the major themes that Kurosawa enjoyed exploring in his work throughout his long career.

 With little food and even less hope, many people have naturally turned to crime in an effort to survive.
-Others like Detective Murakami are attempting to forge a new life for themselves out of the destruction, but it isn’t easy.
+Others like Detective Murakami are attempting to forge a new life for themselves out of the destruction but it isn’t easy.
 After starting his new job Murakami has his gun stolen by a thief (Isao Kimura) who uses it to commit terrible crimes.
-Guns are a rare commodity in postwar Japan and Murakami’s shame at loosing his weapon forces him to hunt down the criminal so he can retrieve his weapon with help from an older and wiser detective named Sato (Takashi Shimura).
-This hunt will take them through the war torn city streets of Tokyo’s criminal underworld made up of shanty towns, black markets and seedy night clubs.
+Guns are a rare commodity in postwar Japan and Murakami’s shame at losing his weapon forces him to hunt down the criminal so he can retrieve his weapon with help from an older and wiser detective named Sato (Takashi Shimura).
+This hunt will take them through the war-torn city streets of Tokyo’s criminal underworld made up of shanty towns, black markets, and seedy night clubs.

 Stray Dog takes place during an unprecedented heat-wave and you can literally feel the steam rising from the city streets.
-Akira Kurosawa enjoyed using the effects of the changing weather such as falling rain, snow storms or the blossoming spring in his films to represent the changing moods of his characters and to signal important events.
+Akira Kurosawa enjoyed using the effects of the changing weather such as falling rain, snow storms or blossoming spring flowers in his films to represent the changing moods of his characters and to signal important events.
 In Stray Dog the hellish summer heat almost becomes a character of its own.

 As a filmmaker Kurosawa’s sympathies seem to be with no one and everyone.
 You’ll find very few cookie-cutter bad guys or good guys in the movie.
 I think that’s a reflection of what postwar Japan was experiencing at a very trying time.
-The examination of their previous alliances and adversaries is mirrored in Kurosawa’s film.
-The complexity of the characters that populate Stray Dog is something that you don’t often see in crime movies made during the ’40s and that’s just one of the reasons why it’s so rewarding.
+The reexamination of the country’s alliances and adversaries is mirrored in Kurosawa’s film.
+The complexity of the characters that populate Stray Dog is something that you don’t often see in crime movies made during the 1940s and that’s just one of the reasons why it’s so rewarding.
 Stray Dog is one of the most nuanced film noirs I’ve seen but it’s also one of Kurosawa’s most style-conscious efforts.

 The film is full of perfectly composed interior shots as well as lingering close-ups that seem to focus on the most mundane things in unexpected ways.
-Police procedures are meticulously depicted in the film, but unpredictable moments such as a wonderful dance number and a baseball game, keep the movie exciting.
+Police procedures are meticulously depicted in the film but unpredictable moments such as a wonderful dance number and a baseball game keep the movie exciting.
 There’s an intimacy between Kurosawa and his actors that is reflected in the way the director’s camera lingers on their warm limbs and sweaty brows.
 It could be argued that women are often reduced to background characters in Kurosawa’s work but Stray Dog features a remarkable performance from Keiko Awaji as a beautiful but troubled showgirl named Harumi.
 Like many of the best femme fatales, Harumi isn’t given as much screen time as her male costars but she’s unforgettable as the criminal’s feisty girlfriend.

 Stray Dog isn’t my favorite Akira Kurosawa film (that would be High and Low) but if you’re looking for the perfect film to watch while celebrating Akira Kurosawa’s 100th birthday today, I highly recommend giving Stray Dog a look.
 It’s a thrilling viewing experience and arguably the director’s first true masterpiece which makes it the perfect introduction to his body of work.
 It also features Kurosawa’s longtime collaborator, the great Toshiro Mifune, in one of his best roles.
 Mifune is so beautiful in Stray Dog that he’ll take your breath away.
 Few male actors have looked as good as he does in a white linen suit.
 You’ve been warned!